- About Our Tours

 This morning we'll meet our local historian guide for breakfast.
 He will give us an overview of our tour itinerary and answer any questions.

-Continuing our journey, we'll travel north up the coast to the Cempoala Archaeological Site.
+Continuing our journey, we’ll travel further up the coast to the Cempoala Archaeological Site.
 Back in the 14th and 15th centuries, Cempoala was the capital of the Totonacans as well as the largest city near the Gulf of México with over 30,000 people living there.
-This is also an important place because it was here that Cortés first struck an alliance with the Totonacan chief who agreed to help these foreigners to fight the Aztecs.
-The Totonacans were under their rule and felt they were being over taxed for little return.
+This is also an important place because it was here that Cortés first struck an alliance with the Totonac chief by telling him they would help them fight the Aztecs.
+The Totonacans were under Aztec rule and felt they were being over taxed for little return.

 Just below this archaeological ruins site is the small seaside village of Villa Rica.
 This is where Cortés and his men came ashore and eventually started a long trek inland to meet the Aztec leader in their capital city which is now where México City is located.

-After breakfast, we'll hook up with a guide from a small local coffee company to learn about their coffee growing and processing operation.
+After breakfast, we’ll travel to a local coffee Finca (estate) where we can learn about their coffee growing and processing operation.
 Of course, we will also sample the different kinds of coffee produced by them.

-Not far away is another pre-Hispanic Pueblo Magico town called, Xico (Hee-coh).
-It is a cobbled street town with a beautiful church, handicraft shops, and nearby, we can view the waterfall which was used in the classic movie, Romancing the Stone.
+Not far away is another pre-Hispanic Pueblo Mágico called, Xico (Hee-coh).
+It is a cobbled street town with a beautiful church, handicraft shops, and the Museo del Danzante, a small dance museum.
+Nearby, we can view the tropical waterfall which was used in the classic movie, Romancing the Stone.

-Travel day home or on to your next great adventure.
+or on to your next great adventure.
+(B)

 Buen Viaje!